jporeilly/Ansible/Labs/01 Install & Configuration/04 Commands/commands.md

 ```
 ansible all -a "uptime"
 ```
-If you use command, you cant use some variables and operators.
-The command is not executed through a shell. on the ansible controller:
+If you use command, you cant use some variables and operators as the command is not executed through a shell. on the ansible controller:
 ```
 ansible 10.0.0.2 -m -a "ls > test.txt"